ermites-io/pkisauce/example/README.md

 ## PkiSauce definitions

+### one big file
-These are our PkiSauce definitions, that we put in the directories.
+These are our PkiSauce definitions, that we put in our repos (basically living with the src and extended as needed)
 ```
 // comments this is our Service A
 daemon "servA" path "../cmd/grpc-pkscd" use go-grpc {